PandersPanda/DATA2410-snake/README.md

 # DATA2410 Spring 2021 Portfolio 2

-DATA2410 - Networking and Cloud services is a subject taught at Oslo Metropolitan University.
+DATA2410 - Networking and Cloud Computing is a subject taught at Oslo Metropolitan University.
 This project is one of two projects included in the final grade for the subject.
 Portfolio 2 is about creating a service with a backend that should communicate with a frontend.
 Furthermore, deploying the service with Docker was one of the requirements for this project.
 Students were supposed to work in teams to develop a solution to the given task.
 For this project